flecsi/flecsi/doc/sphinx/src/user-guide/data.rst

 Colors
 ========================================================================
 Following Legion, FleCSI refers to simulation subdomains, each processed by a single C++ function call at a time, as *colors*.
-The data for a subdomain is not owned by a process (an MPI rank) but can be relocated depending on the needs of the simulation.
+The data for a subdomain is not owned by a process but can be relocated depending on the needs of the simulation.
 Moreover, with the Legion backend their number is not required to match the number of processes: